Ali-Sid/portable-portfolio/public/content/Experience.md

 - Badges:
   - Software Developer Trainee [pink]
 - List Items:
-  - Building enterprise-level business applications, including ERPs and CRMs.
+  - Built Logistics management and tracking application for a client.
   - Collaborating with cross-functional teams to develop and implement robust solutions.
   - Customizing and extending existing software to meet specific organizational needs.
   - Troubleshooting issues, debugging code, and optimizing performance.